-Container gardening is the art of growing plants in containers, window boxes, and pots etc. They can be used for creating focal points, to separate spaces, hung from the ceiling, to create privacy, and to accent landscaping.
+Container gardening is the art of growing plants in containers, window boxes, and pots, etc. You can use them to create focal points, separate spaces, hang from the ceiling, create privacy, and accent landscaping.

 Selecting a Container

-Any container that holds soil and has drainage holes, can serve as a great container for terrestrial plants.
-If your container does not already have drain holes, simply drill four holes in the bottom of the container for drainage.
-When choosing a container, things to consider include: convenience, appeal, cost, and size.
-The size of your container should provide adequate space for soil and roots, in order to ensure flourishing plant growth.
-Larger plants may require a stronger material to prevent being blown over and the roots from breaking the container.
+Any container that holds soil and has drainage holes can serve as an excellent container for terrestrial plants.
+If your container does not already have drain holes, drill four holes in the bottom of the container for drainage.
+When choosing a container, things to consider include convenience, appeal, cost, and size.
+The size of your container should provide adequate space for soil and roots to ensure flourishing plant growth.
+Larger plants may require a more robust material to prevent being blown over and the roots from breaking the container.